gregoil/rotest/docs/advanced/blocks.rst

     to ask for values for the block (values are passed via ``common``, ``parametrize``, previous blocks passing them as ``outputs``, or as requested resources of the block or its containers).
-    You can pass a default value to BlockInput to assign if non is supplied (making it an optional input).
+    You can define a default value to BlockInput to assign if non is supplied (making it an optional input).
 For example, defining in the block's scope

    .. code-block:: python